When I originally found my dad’s manuscripts, I was completely overwhelmed. Putting together the story of his life seemed impossible.

 I kept my mind fixed on having one book that would answer all the questions I’d had my entire life.

-It seemed impossible in the beginning, and even midway through the project.
+It seemed impossible in the beginning.
 But now that it’s done, I know i can break down even the most gargantuan of memoirs.